Showing 1868 results

 Local authority · Corporate body

-Efforts to unionize faculty at South Dakota State University and across South Dakota occurred throughout the latter half of the 20th century.
-Early attempts by the American Association of University Professors and the South Dakota Higher Education Faculty Association were ultimately unsuccessful but contributed to the establishment of the Council of Higher Education (COHE).
+Efforts to organize higher education faculty in South Dakota occurred throughout the mid twentieth century, including attempts by the American Association of University Professors and the South Dakota Higher Education Faculty Association.
+Although those early initiatives were not sustained, they contributed to the formation of the Council of Higher Education (COHE).
+In 1978, the South Dakota Board of Regents formally recognized COHE as the exclusive representative for collective bargaining on behalf of eligible higher education faculty.